viswa9688/Amazon-Groupon/NOTIFICATION_SYSTEM.md

 - ✅ Robust error handling and logging
 - ✅ Daily group owner reminders for incomplete groups
 - ✅ Seller order notifications when orders are placed
+- ✅ Dynamic delivery charge calculation based on distance and order total
+- ✅ Google Distance Matrix API integration with fallback system

-The system is production-ready and integrates seamlessly with the existing application architecture.
+The system is production-ready and integrates seamlessly with the existing application architecture, providing both comprehensive notifications and intelligent delivery pricing.